Industrial Edge Intelligence Platform

 Constrained Wireless Networks

 Wireless sensor nodes with limited radio bandwidth or battery budgets.
-VantEdge's 50% payload reduction directly extends sensor network range and battery life.
+VantEdge's 80% payload reduction vs standard Modbus RTU directly extends sensor network range and battery life — with no loss of signal intelligence.

 IIoT Infrastructure